ehadzhi/Tinder/README.md

 # Tinder
 IT-Talents Final Project

-Our project is inspired from Tinder android app, we implemented a web version as our final project at the academy.
+Our project is inspired from Tinder app, we implemented a web version as our final project at the academy.